theQRL/hyperion/docs/metadata.rst

       // Required: Compiler settings.
 Reflects the settings in the JSON input during compilation.
       // Check the documentation of standard JSON input's "settings" field "settings": {
-        // Required for Solidity: File path and the name of the contract or library this
+        // Required for Hyperion: File path and the name of the contract or library this
         // metadata is created for.
         "compilationTarget": {
-          "myDirectory/myFile.sol": "MyContract"
+          "myDirectory/myFile.hyp": "MyContract"
         },
-        // Required for Solidity.
+        // Required for Hyperion.
-        "evmVersion": "shanghai",
+        "zvmVersion": "shanghai",
-        // Required for Solidity: Addresses for libraries used.
+        // Required for Hyperion: Addresses for libraries used.
         "libraries": {
           "MyLib": "0x123123..."
         },